 Property Damage (PD) liability insurance covers damage to another person's vehicle or property when you are at fault.
 Again each state has minimum requirements but it is recommended to get coverage above that amount so that your personal assets are not at risk.
 Between $50,000 up to $100,000 per accident is considered good coverage.

-Uninsured and Underinsured Motorist Bodily Injury coverage is for bodily injuries sustained by the insured and members of the insureds household from an accident caused by a driver who does not have enough insurance or is uninsured.
+Uninsured motorist coverage is for bodily injuries sustained by the insured and members of the insureds household from an accident caused by a driver who does not have enough insurance or is uninsured.
 Experts in the insurance industry recommend buying at least $100,000 per person and $300,000 per accident.

 Each state has its financial responsibility laws or minimum auto insurance requirements.
 It is always recommended to buy above that minimum and get the most auto insurance you can with your financial means.